SystemsApproach/private5g/intro.rst

 be a worthwhile investment, but the consequence of those technologies now finding their way into the mainstream is that new features can be introduced rapidly and deployed continuously.
-At some point, the frequency of continual improvements render generational distinctions irrelevant.
+At some point, the frequency of continual improvements renders generational distinctions irrelevant.

 The second factor is that agility isn’t only about cadence; it’s also